 The Community Spotlight:

-"Like so many adults, I assumed for many years that kids didn't like vegetables," recalls Whitney Cohen.
-"As it turns out, this myth is just dead wrong."
+“Like so many adults, I assumed for many years that kids didn’t like vegetables,” recalls Whitney Cohen.
+“As it turns out, this myth is just dead wrong.”
 As the Education Director for local nonprofit, Life Lab, since 2007, Cohen has been using knowledge of the universal love of fresh produce as a teaching tool for local, national, and overseas educators.
-It is no wonder Life Lab is the national leader in farm/garden based education with its various programs that "[teach] people to care for themselves, each other, and the world," as their website so cheerfully states.
+Introducing gardening in early childhood education allows the children to become familiar with the food group and its origins.
+It is no wonder Life Lab is the national leader in farm/garden based education with its various programs that “[teach] people to care for themselves, each other, and the world,” as their website so cheerfully states.

 Garden Classroom and off-site workshops, camps, field trips, and youth programs are all used to promote experiential learning for all ages.
 It is Cohen’s job to share the work done on the ground with young students at the Santa Cruz garden site with educators who would like to incorporate garden-based learning in their teaching.
 “I teach them to lead science and nutrition lessons, to build compost, and to sing songs about the six plant parts,” describes Cohen, “all with a focus on how to make this work with kids”